ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_pass_data_to_new_views.md

 # How We Pass Data to New Views

-This guide explains how we handle passing data between views in FloatNote using `ViewArguments` and the routing system.
+This guide explains how we handle passing data between views using `ViewArguments` and the routing system.

 ## Core Concepts